 Marty is a certified chemical dependency counselor and anger management facilitator.

-Today, residential facilities simply aren’t an option for clients with busy work schedules and travel conflicts, which is why Marty tailors programs to meet the needs of these clients, whether it be in his office or a location of their choosing.
+Today, residential facilities simply aren’t an option for many clients with busy work schedules and travel conflicts, which is why Marty tailors programs to meet the needs of these clients, whether it be in his office or a location of their choosing.

 His approach is casual and non-threatening.
+Marty is very kind and caring.

 As you know, it is difficult to convince clients that anger management or substance abuse treatment is critical.
 Career commitments, privacy, reputation and other concerns may conflict in making treatment the priority it should be.